-After giving effect to our issuance and sale of 16,666,667 shares of our common stock in this offering at an assumed initial public offering price of \$9.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our use of approximately \$4,263,000 of the net proceeds from this offering to pay accrued dividends on our series B convertible preferred stock, our pro forma net tangible book value as of December 31, 2011 would have been \$100.2 million, or \$1.06 per share.
-This represents an immediate increase in pro forma net tangible book value per share of \$1.54 to existing stockholders and immediate dilution of \$7.94 in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to our issuance and sale of 14,300,000 shares of our common stock in this offering at the initial public offering price of \$7.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and our use of approximately \$4,263,000 of the net proceeds from this offering to pay accrued dividends on our series B convertible preferred stock, our pro forma net tangible book value as of December 31, 2011 would have been \$55.9 million, or \$0.61 per share.
+This represents an immediate increase in pro forma net tangible book value per share of \$1.09 to existing stockholders and immediate dilution of \$6.39 in pro forma net tangible book value per share to new investors purchasing common stock in this offering.